 \subsection{Gated RGBD-Augmented Pose Diffusion Policy}

 As shown in Table \ref{in_d} and Table \ref{out_d}, while PoseDP achieves high accuracy in tasks $1$ to $5$, its performance significantly degrades in task $6$ due to the small size of the USB (Type-C) connector and micro insertion clearance.
-This result demonstrates that the excessive pose estimation noise prevents PoseDP from learning complex insertion trajectory.
-In contrast, the proposed gated RGBD-augmented pose diffusion policy (RPDP) attains a 100\% success rate under standard conditions and maintains a 80\% success rate even in out-of-distribution scenarios.
+This result demonstrates that the excessive pose estimation noise prevents PoseDP from learning complex insertion trajectories.
+In contrast, the proposed gated RGBD-augmented pose diffusion policy (RPDP) attains a 100\% success rate under standard conditions and maintains an 80\% success rate even in out-of-distribution scenarios.

-As shown in Fig. \ref{vis}, the train and test trajectories of task 6 are visualized.
+As shown in Fig. \ref{vis}, the training and test trajectories of task 6 are visualized.
 The source object undergoes insertion along the target object's z-axis.
-It is evident that the train trajectories exhibit significant noise, making it challenging for the PoseDP to accurately model the insertion trajectory.
-However, the proposed RPDP incorporates RGBD images to aid pose features, enabling the algorithm to model complex insertion trajectories from noisy train data.
-In addition, we also demonstrated the position of the source object in the target object coordinate after insertion in the train/test set.
-The comparative analysis of train/test trajectories and post-insertion relative position (Fig. \ref{vis}) reveals a pronounced divergence in the noise distributions of estimated poses between the train/test datasets.
+It is evident that the training trajectories exhibit significant noise, making it challenging for the PoseDP to accurately model the insertion trajectory.
+However, the proposed RPDP incorporates RGBD images to aid pose features, enabling the algorithm to model complex insertion trajectories from noisy training data.
+In addition, we also show the position of the source object in the target object frame after insertion in the training/test set.
+The comparative analysis of train/test trajectories and post-insertion relative position (Fig.~\ref{vis}) reveals a pronounced divergence in the noise distributions of estimated poses between the train/test datasets.
 This demonstrates RPDP's high robustness to variations in pose estimation noise.
-In out-of-distribution cases, we observed that when the USB port becomes occluded, the model exhibits confusion, leading to degraded success rates.
+In out-of-distribution cases, we observed that when the USB port becomes occluded, the policy fails more often, leading to degraded success rates.
 Under standard conditions, for the tasks $1$ to $5$, RPDP achieves a success rate similar to that of the PoseDP.
-This occurs because these tasks are less affected by noise (Fig. \ref{data}(a)), making the auxiliary visual features less impactful.
+This occurs because these tasks are less affected by noise (Fig.~\ref{data}(a)), making the auxiliary visual features less impactful.
 Furthermore, performance degrades in out-of-distribution cases due to limited generalization capability of visual features.